 If you have a little time and money, plan a trip to your new city before the move.
 You'll get a sense of place, and you'll be able to scope out neighborhoods and tour apartments and houses.

 For our upcoming move to Dallas, my husband and I researched neighborhoods and potential buildings we were interested in.
-Then, Joel took a quick trip, visited our target buildings, and signed a lease all in one week.
-For our moves to San Francisco and New York, Joel relocated to these cities ahead of me and found an apartment while living there (definitely a little easier and slightly less stressful).
+Then, Joel took a quick trip, visited our target buildings, and signed a lease ... all in one week.
+For our moves to San Francisco and New York, Joel relocated to these cities ahead of me and found an apartment while living there (this is definitely the easier and slightly less stressful method).

 Sometimes a trip to scope out your new city is not possible.
 Thankfully, it's much easier to research homes online these days, especially if you're moving to an apartment building.
 If you know which building you want to live in, work with the building's leasing office directly.
 If you need more help, you'll want to work with a reputable local real estate agent.
 You can get agent recommendations from friends or research agents and companies online.